stevewoolcock/WrenSharp/README.md

 .Foreign("main", "IntList")
 .Allocate((WrenVM vm, ref WrenSharedDataHandle data) =>
 {
-    // Create a llist and add it to the VM's SharedData table
+    // Create a list and add it to the VM's SharedData table
-    // The return handle is attached to the foreign instance var list = new List<int>() { 1, 2, 3, 4, 5 };
+    // The returned handle is attached to the foreign instance var list = new List<int>() { 1, 2, 3, 4, 5 };
     data = vm.SharedData.Add(list);
 })
 .Instance("count", ctx =>
 {
-    var list = ctx.GetReceiverSharedData<List<int>>();
+    // The C# object can be retrieved from the receiver var list = ctx.GetReceiverSharedData<List<int>>();
     ctx.Return(list.Count);
 })